yash04747/docs/docs/guides/other/redux-converter.md

 # Framework Converter
-We've created a conversion utility to make conversion from a different options framework easier.
+We've created a conversion utility to make conversion from a different option framework easier.
 It allows you to play with Redux and convert data from other input frameworks.

 [Get the Redux Converter](http://wordpress.org/plugins/redux-converter/)